 The Freedom of Information Act 2000 applies to all “public authorities” as defined in the Act, including the Trust.
 It gives a general right of access to all types of recorded information held by us, sets out exemptions from that right and places a number of obligations on us.
 Under the Act a public authority has two main responsibilities:

 The Act requires the Trust to adopt a Publication Scheme.
 This details the categories of information we make available on a routine basis.
-The University has adopted the latest Model Publication Scheme produced by the Information Commissioner, the independent authority responsible for compliance with the Act.
+The Trust has adopted the latest Model Publication Scheme produced by the Information Commissioner, the independent authority responsible for compliance with the Act.
 A Guide to Information has been produced in accordance with the Information Commissioner’s Definition Document for Universities and other Higher Education Institutions and this is available below.

 Requests and enquiries should be submitted by email to FOI@tedwraggtrust.co.uk or by post to: